-We carry out E&S due diligence of investment projects between 1 Mio US$ and 100 Mio.
-US$ for financial institutions working in developing countries.
-In more than 100 such projects (30 + countries) we have covered sectors like infrastructure, agriculture, energy, renewables, manufacturing, chemical industry, textiles.
+We carry out E&S due diligence (ESDD) of investment projects between 1 Mio US$ and 500 Mio.
+US$ for financial institutions and investment funds working in developing countries.
+In more than 100 such projects (30 + countries) we have covered sectors like infrastructure, energy, food processing, agriculture, renewables, manufacturing, chemical industry, textiles.

 The Environmental and Social Due Diligence of your investment projects will be based on your own E&S standards or IFC Performance Standards and typically involve the following: